Engineering

 These guidelines are intended to ensure consistency of analyses and adequacy of information to aid County staff and decision-makers in the consideration of project approval with regard to impacts on the County’s transportation system and in the assessment of associated fees.

 Nevada County has the 3rd lowest fatality rate of all counties in California.
-However, in the past 3 years, 1% of collisions on Nevada County roads have resulted in fatalities.
-The County is targeting zero fatalities over the next 3 years.
+However, 1% of collisions on Nevada County roads have resulted in fatalities.
+The County is targeting zero fatalities on County roadways.

-In 2019, to reach this goal, Public Works worked with community members, County departments, and local agencies and commissions to create the 2019 Nevada County Local Road Safety Plan (LRSP).
+In 2019, to reach this goal, Public Works worked with community members, County departments, and local agencies and commissions to create the Local Road Safety Plan (LRSP).
 The LRSP identifies priority areas for road improvements including strategies to address improper turning and broadside collisions; unsafe speeds, object impact and rear-end collisions; and driving under the influence.
-To address these safety concerns, Public Works has the intersection and signage improvements, additional traffic signals, and radar trailers planned and partners with California Highway Patrol on public education and increased enforcement where identified.
+To address these safety concerns, Public Works has identified intersection and signage improvements, roadway maintenance and bridge repair/replacement projects, and further engagement with safety partners such as California Highway Patrol on public education and increased enforcement.